Why Your Garage Doors Make Noises

 Even the quietest garage door will make some noise when moving.
 After all, garage doors consist of many parts, which make it rather impossible for you to hear absolutely nothing when the door moves.
 So far so good.
 The concerns start when the overhead door starts making noises out of the ordinary.
 The door might squeak, rattle and shriek when it goes up and down.
 And although this is often a good thing if you want to know when the garage door is opening, it's only bad news for its condition.

 Garage door noise is often a (good) thing

 Sometimes, the lack of regular maintenance lubrication is enough to make the garage door squeaky.
 But more often than not, noises are indications of more problems, which must be checked by a pro right away.
 It often takes minor garage door repair to fix a problem.
 Other times, the door might need more complex repairs.
 In either case, it's imperative to fix the problem to keep the door operational, safe and silent.
 So, sometimes noises are a good thing.
 They warn us about problems and tell us when our overhead door needs some care.

 Which garage door parts are responsible for squeaky noises?

-As an overall, garage door parts become noisy when they are worn, loose or damaged.
+Overall, garage door parts become noisy when they are worn, loose, or damaged.
 But let us take a closer look.

 The solution?
 Apart from lubricating and cleaning the tracks, it's also helpful to get nylon rollers.
 That's if they are suitable for your garage door.